samche42/ShiftScan/Other_docs/Windows_Installing_Python_and conda.md

 Any time that you want to run ShiftScan, you'll have to:
 1. Activate the conda environment with ```conda activate shiftscan```.

+2. Navigate into the ShiftScan/scripts folder (unless you added this folder to your PATH)

+3. Run the program pointing to your data: e.g. ```python multiprocessor_main.py -i /path/to/my/input/data -m path/to/my/metdata.txt -o path/to/wherever/you/want/to/store/output```

+4. To run the visualization tool: ```python visualization.py -i path/to/wherever/you/stored/the/output```

+> [!NOTE]
+> If the provided address (http://0.0.0.0:8050) does not work.
+Please try entering ```http://localhost:8050``` instead.